EUFAR/egads-gui/doc/source/description.rst

 The global attributes tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The purpose of the first tab is to display the main global attributes of a NetCDF or NASA Ames.
-Concerning NetCDF, the tab is following the EUFAR Standards & Protocols NetCDF convention and few attributes are automatically displayed.
+The purpose of the first tab is to display the main global attributes of a NetCDF, Hdf5 or NASA Ames file.
+The tab is following the EUFAR Standards & Protocols NetCDF convention and few attributes are automatically displayed.
 Important information about the dataset is usually recorded in the global attributes.

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_005.png
    :width: 936px
-   :height: 647px
+   :height: 589px
    :scale: 45 %
    :align: center

 The edit icon |edit icon| for each field gives the user the possibility to modify each global attribute from the tab view.
 Once an attribute has been modified, the file has to be saved to keep the new attribute.
-Finally an object in the lower part of the central widget is here to give information about the compatibility of the file, if it is a NetCDF one, with the official EUFAR Standards and Protocols NetCDF convention.

 ..
 NOTE::
   Once the user has clicked on the |edit icon|, and before confirming its modification by clicking on the |save as icon|, it is possible to cancel the modification by doing a right click on the same button.
 It will close the edit mode and replace the new text by the old one.